ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   choose a random start point
         -   get 1k chars from that point
         -   tokenize and discard excess
+-   get restarting to work
+    -   won't do

 ### Resources